anybox/anybox.recipe.odoo/doc/contributing.rst

 Currently, these tests are all about the ``Session`` objects, used in scripts.

-..note:: you may use a different version of the recipe to build that
+.. note:: you may use a different version of the recipe to build that
           testing buildout.
 This is anyway what happens if you build with your development version, and hack some changes afterwards.

           Using a very different version of the recipe could give funky results, but you're supposed to know what you're doing at this point.

 .. _continuous integration: